 Guitar Chords: Am, F, C, G, Dm, FM7

 Californication is a very popular alternative rock song that even critics of Red Hot Chili Peppers have grown to appreciate the musical ingenuity of the group.
 While the song did not top the charts in the US and other major countries, it did enjoy significant airtime on radio stations all over the world.

 You’ve got to love how Frusciante picked the Am and F chords for a full 12 measures before adding C, G, Dm, and Am to complete a section of the song.
 This gives the song a very simple structure and a predictable pattern for beginner guitarists to learn.
 Californication is a good learning tool for developing your fingerpicking skills.
 You can also play a simple strumming technique.
 However, only the fingerstyle will give the song its much-vaunted harmonic characteristics.

 Guitar Chords: G, D/F#, Em, F, C, Bb

-Lynyrd Skynyrd has been performing at small town gigs since 1964.
-However, it was only in 1973 when the group was able to release their debut album.
+Lynyrd Skynyrd has been performing at small-town gigs since 1964.
+However, it was only in 1973 that the group was able to release their debut album.
 One of the most striking songs on that album was Free Bird.
 It is a very long musical piece, spanning a full 9 minutes.
 The single is shorter.
-However, when the band plays the song in their live performances, it can extend all the way to the 14th minute mark.
+However, when the band plays the song in their live performances, it can extend all the way to the 14th-minute mark.
 And people don’t seem to mind.

-This is exactly how people around you will be reacting when you play Free Bird on your guitar.
+This is exactly how people around you react when playing Free Bird on your guitar.
 It has an interesting groove that makes it sound more like a slow rock than it is a hard rock piece.
 It helps that the song only has a 66-BPM tempo, allowing for easy learning.

 Guitar Chords: Em, Am, C, D, G, B7, A